-you started buying records in the mid 1970's then
+If you started buying records in the mid 1970's

-it is most likely that there is nothing in your collection
+then it is most likely that there is nothing in your

-that has any great value.
-If you started buying records
+collection that has any great value.
+If you started

-have a few or indeed many valuable records that are
+then you may have a few or indeed many valuable records

-of interest to collectors worldwide.
-Below you will
+that are of interest to collectors worldwide.
+Below

 Classical records are collected mainly by record label

 (manufacturer) and not as one might think by composer,